 Sue: Hey, that’s the chair from Tegan and Nyssa’s bedroom.
-That’s lazy set decoration.
+That’s lazy set decoration, that is.

-I almost agreed with her, but then I remembered that it’s a plot point.
-The room even includes a photograph of Tegan’s Aunt Vanessa.
+I almost agreed with her, but then I remembered it’s a plot point.
+The room even includes a photograph of Aunt Vanessa.

 Sue: Did she ever visit her grave?
 Or is she still on the run for her murder?
 We need to know.